saeed402/int-2023/50 Commands of Linux.md

 **17. wc command**

-*The wc command is used to count the lines, words, and characters in a file.*
+*The wc command is used to count the lines, words, and characters in a file.The Linux wc command calculates a file's word, line, character, or byte count.
+Far from just being a utility for word processing, wc is a useful tool for a variety of system tasks.*

+*Some useful command line options supported by the wc command are as following:*

+    -c, --bytes : It is used to print the byte counts.

+    -m, --chars : It is used to print the character counts.

+    -l, --lines : It is used to print the newline counts.

+    --files0-from=F : It is used to read input from specified files.

+    -L, --max-line-length : It is used to print the maximum display width.

+    -w, --words : It is used to print the word counts.

+    --help : It is used to display the help manual.

+    --version : It is used to display the version information.

 ````syntax
 wc <file name>